veksh/ovfconf/README.md

 Tool for Linux guest VM customization based on vmware OVF environment (vApp properties)

+(documentation is work-in-progress, hope to finish it soon)

 # Overview

 OVF Environment is a way to pass some metadata like IP address to guest VM while deploying